marjoleinF/pre/README.md

     #> NOTE: function pairplot uses package 'akima', which has an ACM license.
     #>     See also https://www.acm.org/publications/policies/software-copyright-notice.

-We can assess the expected prediction error of the ensemble, by default calculated using 10-fold cross validation:
+We can assess the expected prediction error of the ensemble through cross validation (10-fold, by default) using the cvpre() function:

 ``` r
 set.seed(43)